 Each faculty’s Committee on Academic Freedom and Responsibility shall consist of not less than three members.
 The faculty shall also elect one or more alternate members to serve in the event of the resignation or disqualification of a Committee member.
 A faculty’s Committee on Academic Freedom and Responsibility shall not contain department chairs or administrators.
 Exceptions, if necessary in small schools, should be allowed with the approval of the Senate Committee on Academic Freedom and Responsibility.
 Most members of a faculty’s committee should be tenured faculty.
 Such committees shall be elected annually, and in accordance with the bylaws of a faculty, by those faculty members who are members of the Standing Faculty.
 Elections shall be held not later than the beginning of the academic year.
 The dean shall report to the Provost, not later than October 15 of each year, giving the names of the members of the faculty Committee on Academic Freedom and Responsibility that is currently in existence.
 Each faculty Committee on Academic Freedom and Responsibility shall elect its own chair.

-It is the policy of the University of Pennsylvania to maintain and encourage freedom of inquiry, discourse, teaching, research, and publication and to protect any member of the academic staff against influences, from within or without the University, which would restrict him or her in the exercise of these freedoms in his or her area of scholarly interest.
-The teacher is entitled to freedom in research and in the publication of results, subject to the adequate performance of his or her other academic duties, and to the institutional policies and procedures as set forth in the research policies of the University.
+It is the policy of the University of Pennsylvania to maintain and encourage freedom of inquiry, discourse, teaching, research, and publication and to protect any member of the academic staff against influences, from within or without the University, which would restrict a member of the academic staff in the exercise of these freedoms in their area of scholarly interest.
+The teacher is entitled to freedom in research and in the publication of results, subject to the adequate performance of their other academic duties, and to the institutional policies and procedures as set forth in the research policies of the University.
 Research for pecuniary return should be based upon an understanding with the authorities of the institution.

-The teacher is entitled to freedom in the classroom in discussing his or her subject.
+The teacher is entitled to freedom in the classroom in discussing their subject.
 The teacher is a member of a learned profession and of an educational institution.
 When speaking or writing as an individual, the teacher should be free from institutional censorship or discipline, but should note that a special position in the community imposes special obligations.
-As a person of learning and a member of an educational institution, the teacher should remember that the public may judge the profession and the institution by his/her utterances.
-Hence the teacher should at all times show respect for the opinions of others, and should indicate when he or she is not speaking for the institution.
+As a person of learning and a member of an educational institution, the teacher should remember that the public may judge the profession and the institution by their utterances.
+Hence the teacher should at all times show respect for the opinions of others, and should indicate when they are not speaking for the institution.